aws-solutions/performance-dashboard-on-aws/docs/installation.md

 ### Create a New Topic Area

 Dashboards are grouped by topic areas.
 Before creating your first dashboard, you will have to create your topic areas.
 For now, you will create the topic area directly in the AWS DynamoDB table used by PDoA.
-To begin, go to the AWS DynamoDB console, click on the Tables tab, then on the table name that has the string "backendStack".
+To begin, go to the AWS DynamoDB console, click on the Tables tab, then on the table that has "backendStack" as part of the name.
 In the right panel, click on the Items tab.
 Your table should be empty as shown in the screen shot.

 ![DynamoDB table](images/installation/topicarea-dynamodb.png)

+There are 2 options for adding an entry in DynamoDB for a topic area.
+Review [Option 1](#option-1) and [Option 2](#option-2) below and choose the option you're more comfortable with.

+#### Option 1

-Next, click on the "Create item" blue button.
+Click on the "Create item" blue button.
 You will be presented with a dialog box to compose the entry to be added to the table.
 For the "pk" and "sk" attributes, enter the identifier "TopicArea#8db2aafa-f6db-41ac-bf07-403b18c2dd46".
 For the "type" attribute, enter "TopicArea".
 You now must add two new attributes called "createdBy" and "name".
 To add a field, click on the "+" symbol, then on "Append", then on "String".

 ![Add item to DynamoDB table](images/installation/append-topicarea-attribute.png)